alex-vladut/super-duper-guacamole/README.md

 ## Description

 A simple project to prototype implementing a Token Vending Machine for accessing AWS resources in a multi-tenant architecture.
-The mechanism is described in the AWS Whitepaper [SaaS Tenant Isolation Strategies](https://d1.awsstatic.com/whitepapers/saas-tenant-isolation-strategies.pdf) and [this article](https://aws.amazon.com/blogs/apn/isolating-saas-tenants-with-dynamically-generated-iam-policies/).
+The mechanism is described in the AWS Whitepaper [SaaS Tenant Isolation Strategies](https://d1.awsstatic.com/whitepapers/saas-tenant-isolation-strategies.pdf) and [this article](https://aws.amazon.com/blogs/apn/isolating-saas-tenants-with-dynamically-generated-iam-policies/), for the implementation specific details.
+Another interesting read is [this article](https://aws.amazon.com/blogs/security/how-to-implement-saas-tenant-isolation-with-abac-and-aws-iam/) where ABAC is used for the access strategy instead of dynamically generating IAM policies.

 ## Prerequisites